-- The hood for every degree shall be of the same size and shape and material as the standard pattern maintained by the Registrar. - iii.
-The colour of the exterior of the hood for a Bachelor's degree, except for the Bachelor of Teaching and Learning, Bachelor of Sport Coaching and Bachelor of Business Management is Slate Grey (B.C.C.154) with a full satin lining of the appropriate colour as defined in (c) below.
-The colour of the exterior of the hood for the Bachelor of Teaching and Learning, Bachelor of Sport Coaching and Bachelor of Business Management is Navy Grandslam (B.C.C.48). - iii.
-The hood for the Degrees of Bachelor of Arts with Honours, Bachelor of Commerce with Honours, Bachelor of Engineering with Honours, Bachelor of Fine Arts with Honours, Bachelor of Laws Honours, Bachelor of Music with Honours, Bachelor of Science with Honours, and Bachelor of Teaching and Learning with Honours is the same as the respective Bachelor's hood except that the lining is produced to form a narrow (25 mm, 30mm for the Bachelor of Teaching and Learning with Honours) border on the exterior of the hood. - iv.
+- The hood for every degree shall be of the same size and shape and material as the standard pattern maintained by the Registrar. - ii.
+The colour of the exterior of the hood for a Bachelor's degree, except for the Bachelor of Teaching and Learning and Bachelor of Sport Coaching is Slate Grey (B.C.C.154) with a full satin lining of the appropriate colour as defined in (c) below.
+The colour of the exterior of the hood for the Bachelor of Teaching and Learning and Bachelor of Sport Coaching is Navy Grandslam (B.C.C.48). - iii.
+The hood for the Degrees of Bachelor of Arts with Honours, Bachelor of Commerce with Honours, Bachelor of Engineering with Honours, Bachelor of Fine Arts with Honours, Bachelor of Laws with Honours, Bachelor of Music with Honours, Bachelor of Science with Honours, and Bachelor of Teaching and Learning with Honours is the same as the respective Bachelor's hood except that the lining is produced to form a narrow (25 mm, 30mm for the Bachelor of Teaching and Learning with Honours) border on the exterior of the hood. - iv.
 The hood for a Master's degree is the same as the Bachelor's hood except that the lining is produced to form a broad (75mm, 65mm for the Master of Teaching and Learning) border on the exterior of the hood.
 The Master of Teaching and Learning neckband is Navy Grandslam lined in red satin with the satin lining extending over the outer edge to form a 10mm edging.
-For other Master's degrees the neckband is faced with the same
+For other Master's degrees the neckband is faced with the same material as the lining. - v.
+The hood for the Degree of Doctor of

-- material as the lining. - The hood for the Degree of Doctor of Philosophy is of the same material and colour as the facings of the gown and lined with Slate Grey (B.C.C.154). - vi.
+- Philosophy is of the same material and colour as the facings of the gown and lined with Slate Grey (B.C.C.154). - vi.
 The hood for a Doctor's degree other than that of Doctor of Philosophy is entirely of silk in the colour of Slate Grey (B.C.C.154). - (c) Hood Linings

-The colour for the lining of the different Bachelors and Master's hoods is as follows:
+The colour for the lining of the different Bachelor's and Master's hoods is as follows:

 - i.
 Arts: Baby Pink (B.C.C.14)

 - ii.
-Business Management: Ice Blue (B.C.C.234)
+Commerce: Indian Yellow (B.C.C.6)

 - iii.
-Commerce: Indian Yellow (B.C.C.6)
+Education: African Brown (B.C.C.20)

 - iv.
-Education: African Brown (B.C.C.20)
+Engineering: Violet (B.C.C.179)

 - v.
-Engineering: Violet (B.C.C.179)
+Fine Arts: White (B.C.C.1)

 - vi.
-Fine Arts: White (B.C.C.1)
+Forestry: Chestnut (B.C.C.60)

 - vii.
-Forestry: Chestnut (B.C.C.60)
+Law: Ice Blue (B.C.C.234)

 - viii.
-Law: Ice Blue (B.C.C.234)
+Music: White (B.C.C.1)

 - ix.
-Music: White (B.C.C.1)
+Science: Ultramarine (B.C.C.148)

 - x.
-Science: Ultramarine (B.C.C.148)
+Social Work: Post Office Red (B.C.C.209)

 - xi.
-Social Work: Post Office Red (B.C.C.209)
+Speech and Language Pathology: Magenta (B.C.C.198)

 - xii.
-Speech and Language Therapy: Magenta (B.C.C.198)
+Sport Coaching: Post Office Red (B.C.C.209)

 - xiii.
-Sport Coaching: Post Office Red (B.C.C.209)

-- xiv.
 Teaching and Learning: Old Gold (B.C.C.616)

 - (d) Headgear

 - The headgear for Bachelor's and Master's degrees is a trencher with tassel.

-- The headgear for all Doctor's degrees is a black bonnet as for the University of St Andrews.
+- The headgear for all Doctor's degrees is a black bonnet as for the University of St Andrews

 - (e) Neck-tabs

-The necktab for the Bachelor of Teaching and Learning, the Bachelor of Teaching and Learning with Honours, the Bachelor of Business Management, the Bachelor of Sport Coaching and the Master of Teaching and Learning is Post Office Red satin (B.C.C.209) lined with an edging extending over the outer, visible edge by 10mm.
+The necktab for the Bachelor of Teaching and Learning, the Bachelor of Teaching and Learning with Honours, the Bachelor of Sport Coaching and the Master of Teaching and Learning is Post Office Red satin (B.C.C.209) lined with an edging extending over the outer, visible edge by 10mm.